 Citizenship ceremonies have been suspended.
 Your local council might update you automatically when ceremonies are being held again.
 You should continue to check information about the council where your ceremony is being held: this is usually available online.

 If your citizenship application has been successful but you have not yet booked a ceremony, you should contact your local council to see what arrangements you can make.
-Ordinarily, you must attend a ceremony within 3 months of being notified of your successful application, but the indications from local authorities are that this period is being extended to 6 months.
+The period in which you need to attend your citizenship ceremony after you get your decision has been extended to 6 months.

 If you have other questions about the effect of coronavirus restrictions on your status in the UK, you can send an email to CIH@homeoffice.gov.uk